Zhang-Haipeng/zhang-haipeng.github.io/_posts/2020-05-26-writing-sample.md

 Compared with the manual approach, machine learning models are fast, quantitative, objective, and transparent (either in terms of interpretability or methodology).
 Properly built, they can also be accurate.

 ### Two targets
-In order to quantify the risk, we aim to predict two targets, the Probability of Default (PD) and the Percentage of Loss Given Default (Loss_Pct).<br>
+In order to quantify the risk, we aim to predict two targets, the Probability of Default (PD) and the Percentage of Loss Given Default (PLGD).<br>
 * **The Probability of Default (PD)**<br>
 ![Travel]({{ "assets/img/temp/intro_1.png" | relative_url}})<br>
 As is shown above, the prediction of `PD` would be a supervised machine learning model development task, where the `y` would be binary labels (default/not default). <br>